 Well, that bottle of ’secco in the fridge isn’t going to drink itself is it?
 Pair it with this neighbourhood cafe’s classic Lebanese breakfast, Turkish eggs, or shakshuka.
 If you’re after something with a little more lunch vibe, they’re also delivering big brunch sandwiches like a scrambled egg and chorizo baguette.

-Putney Pantry might sound like the most middle-class thing since Waitrose started calling limoncello puddings an essential, and we love it.
+Putney Pantry might sound like the most self-contented thing since Waitrose started calling limoncello puddings an essential, and we love it.
 Very much your local café situation, they’re delivering all of your brunch and breakfast classics from 8.30am.
 You can get involved in their vegetarian breakfast if you’re after something filling that also contains a solid vitamin hit, or go for the rarebit on sourdough if you’re after something a little more special.

 Two adjectives that very aptly describe our isolation mood, Scrambled and Wild is basically one big egg fest in Peckham.
 When it comes to toppings, you’ll find cherry tomatoes, pistachio dukka, avocado, feta, and chorizo.
 The classic scrambled eggs with sea salt is just £2.99 and they’re also delivering halloumi sandwiches, a smoked salmon number, as well as beer and lemonade.